-COMPOUNDED HORMONES: Many postmenopausal women have been advertized to and sold what is referred to as: "natural" or "bioidentical" hormone therapy.
-This generally refers to use of an individualized dose of hormones that is made by a pharmacy as pills, creams, or vaginal suppositories.
-The hormones most commonly included in bioidentical products are estradiol, estrone, progesterone, testosterone, and DHEA.
+COMPOUNDED HORMONES: Many postmenopausal women have been advertised to and sold what is referred to as: “natural” or “bio-identical” hormone therapy.
+This generally refers to the use of an individualized dose of hormones that is made by a pharmacy as pills, creams, or vaginal suppositories.
+The hormones most commonly included in bio-identical products are estradiol, estrone, progesterone, testosterone, and DHEA.
 Based upon the results of salivary or blood testing, the prescriber selects the individual hormones and doses to be compounded.

 Compounded Hormone Controversy

-STUDIES OF RISKS/BENEFITS — if Hormone Therpay is started within 10 years of the menopause, the risks are few and generally outweighed by the benefits.
+STUDIES OF RISKS/BENEFITS — if Hormone Therapy is started within 10 years of menopause, the risks are few and generally outweighed by the benefits.
 When hormone therapy is not STARTED until a woman is 60 or beyond, the risks are far greater.

-CORONARY HEART DISEASE: Research has shown that the risk of coronary heart disease is very age dependent.
-Women who became menopausal less than 10 years before starting Hormone treatment or who were 50 to 59 years old did NOT have an increased risk of heart diseaseas a result of hormone replacement therapy.
+CORONARY HEART DISEASE: Research has shown that the risk of coronary heart disease is very age-dependent.
+Women who became menopausal less than 10 years before starting Hormone treatment or who were 50 to 59 years old did NOT have an increased risk of heart diseases as a result of hormone replacement therapy.
 On the other hand, women who were further from menopause or over age 60 years were at increased risk for Heart Disease with estrogen-progestin therapy.

 BREAST CANCER: The risk of breast cancer was only slightly increased (by 0.08% per year or less than 1/10th of 1 percent.) in women who took combined estrogen-progestin therapy, The risk of breast cancer was not seen to be increased in women who took estrogen alone.
 This suggests that the progestin component of HRT is an important factor in the risk of developing breast cancer.
 It is important to note that the actual risk of developing breast cancer because of hormone therapy is very low.

-OSTEOPOROTIC FRACTURE and COLORECTAL CANCER: The risk of both were reduced in women who took combined estrogen-progestin therapy.
+OSTEOPOROTIC FRACTURE and COLORECTAL CANCER: The risk of both was reduced in women who took combined estrogen-progestin therapy.